RobertDamerius/MPSV/apps/benchmark/README.md

 > **6. Motion Planning**
 >
-> Solves a realistic path planning problem with 126 static obstacles and 400 iterations.
+> Solves a realistic motion planning problem with 126 static obstacles and 400 iterations.

 ## Running the Benchmark
 Simply run the benchmark application from the command line, e.g. (Linux)